i2bc/ORFmine/docs/orfmine_quickstart.md

-All the inputs used in these examples are available in the ORFmine/examples/ folder that can be dowloaded [here]().
+All the inputs used in these examples are available can be downloaded [here](http://bim.i2bc.paris-saclay.fr/anne-lopes/ORFmine_examples/ORFmine_examples.tar.gz).

 <a name="prepare_folders"></a>
 ## Prepare your directories